 From an M&A perspective, the situation is somewhat like the environmental rules that changed in the US decades ago, where all acquisition agreements came to include detailed representations and warranties about environmental law compliance that, without proper disclosure, left buyers with substantial unexpected post-closing expenses.
 For the MDR and IVDR there is the additional risk that a company will not be able to remediate its devices to the new standards before the end of the transitional periods and that its notified body may not be able to issue and MDR or IVDR certificate in time before the end of the transitional period.

 Combined with the non-grandfathering, this means that investment in a company that does not execute a well-thought out gap assessment and subsequent transition plan that brings it into timely compliance will be very risky.
 These companies will likely not be compliant by the time that the transitional period ends.
 Lacking MDR or IVDR certificates means they will not be allowed to place further product on the market in the EU and their EU business and market share will collapse.
+Then there’s the practical side of mobile cleanroom environments that becomes clear when you realise how easily they can adapt to different industries’ needs.
+The mobile cleanroom solutions for rapid deployment in sensitive locations ensure strict contamination control standards are met wherever operations are needed.
+This flexibility can enhance productivity without compromising on the sterile conditions critical to many fields.

 A gap assessment and transition plan is therefore the first thing to look for in due diligence.
 By conventional wisdom and planning, a company should more or less be finished with its gap assessment at this point in time and be working on implementing the results – retiring, remediating, or replacing each of its EU marketed devices.
 If a company does not have a credible gap assessment and transition plan, proceed with caution because the company risks losing its entire EU market.
 If a company defends the absence of such measures with the excuse that ‘many things are still unclear,’ this is a sign of absence of a pro-active compliance culture in the company.
 In that case it may even be wise to wait for the company to get in trouble at the end of the transitional period and then buy it in the ensuing fire sale scenario for a fraction of the price.
 Several large device manufacturers and private equity funds are already making lists of fire sale candidates to add to their portfolios at low prices.